Table of Contents

 How does a business credit rating work?

 A business credit rating is a score created for a business, not a person.
-Ratings are determined from the business credit report — including how many employees, age of business, payment history, and amount owed — and shared with those interested in checking out a business’s financial soundness.
+Ratings are determined from the business’s credit report — including how many employees, the age of the business, payment history, and amount owed — and shared with those interested in checking out the business’s financial soundness.
 Potential lenders and partners use a credit rating to help decide if your business will be a good risk.

 Who tracks business credit scores?